 Think Family is an initiative designed to secure better outcomes for children, young people and families with additional needs by coordinating the support they receive from services for children, young people, adults and families.

 Looked after Children

-Looked After Children are children in the care of the Local Authority (NCC).
+Looked After Children are children in the care of the Local Authority.
 They can be at a higher risk of abuse.
-There is a joint team made up of staff from the Trust and Northamptonshire County Council who co-ordinate the care of Looked After Children.
+There is a joint team made up of staff from the Trust and Northamptonshire Children's Trust who co-ordinate the care of Looked After Children.